riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 and an `R_RISCV_PCREL_LO12_S` relocation.

 The `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S` relocations contain
-a label pointing to an instruction with a `R_RISCV_PCREL_HI20` relocation entry that points to the target symbol:
+a label pointing to an instruction in the same section with an `R_RISCV_PCREL_HI20` relocation entry that points to the target symbol:

  - At label: `R_RISCV_PCREL_HI20` relocation entry ⟶ symbol
  - `R_RISCV_PCREL_LO12_I` relocation entry ⟶ label